Hubert Wilkins: Nautilus expedition

 The expedition suffered losses before they even left New York Harbor.
 Quartermaster Willard Grimmer was knocked overboard and drowned in the harbor.

 Wilkins was undaunted and drove on with preparations for a series of test cruises and dives before they were to undertake their trans-Arctic voyage.
 Wilkins and his crew made their way up the Hudson River to Yonkers, eventually reaching New London, Connecticut, where additional modifications and test dives were performed.
 Satisfied with the performance of both the machinery and the crew, Wilkins and his men left the relative safety of coastal waterways for the uncertainty of the North Atlantic on 4 June 1931.

 Soon after the commencement of the expedition the starboard engine broke down, and soon after that the port engine followed suit.
 On 14 June 1931 without a means of propulsion Wilkins was forced to send out an SOS and was rescued later that day by the USS Wyoming.
 The Nautilus was towed to Ireland on 22 June 1931, and was taken to England for repairs.

 On 28 June the Nautilus was up and running and on her way to Norway to pick up the scientific contingent of their crew.
 By 23 August they had left Norway and were only 600 miles from the North Pole.
 It was at this time that Wilkins uncovered another setback.
 His submarine was missing its diving planes.
 Without diving planes he would be unable to control the Nautilus while submerged.

 Wilkins was determined to do what he could without the diving planes.
 For the most part Wilkins was thwarted from discovery under the ice floes.
 The crew was able to take core samples of the ice, as well as testing the salinity of the water and gravity near the pole.

-Wilkins had to acknowledge when his adventure into the Arctic was becoming too foolhardy when he received a wireless plea from Hearst which said, "I most urgently beg of you to return promptly to safety and to defer any further adventure to a more favorable time, and with a better boat."
+Wilkins had to acknowledge that his adventure into the Arctic was becoming too foolhardy when he received a wireless plea from Hearst which said, "I most urgently beg of you to return promptly to safety and to defer any further adventure to a more favorable time, and with a better boat."

 Wilkins ended the first expedition to the poles in a submarine and headed for England, but was forced to take refuge in the port of Bergen, Norway, because of a fierce storm that they encountered en route.
 The Nautilus suffered serious damage that made further use of the vessel unfeasible.
 Wilkins received permission from the United States Navy to sink the vessel off shore in a Norwegian fjord on 20 November 1931.

 Despite the failure to meet his intended objective, he was able to prove that submarines were capable of operating beneath the polar ice cap, thereby paving the way for future successful missions.